Akuli/python-tutorial/advanced/iters.md

 >>>
 ```

-We can also iterate over [files](../basics/files.md), but they change
+We can also iterate over [files](../basics/files.md), but they remember
-when we do that.
-They remember their position, so if we iterate over
+their position and we get the content once only if we iterate over them
-them twice we get the content once only.
+twice.

 ```py
 >>> with open('test.txt', 'w') as f: